Avinash174/Weather-App/README.md

-# Weather App
+# Weather App Using OpenWeather API

-A New Flutter Weather App Using BloC Pattern.
+A New Flutter Weather App Using BloC Pattern & Using OpenWeather API.

 ## Getting Started